Elementary Education (MAT)

 • Students must earn a 3.0 GPA calculated on all graduate work attempted.
 "Academic Forgiveness" policy does not apply to graduate studies

-• Students cannot graduate with a grade of "C" in more than two (2) courses
+• Students cannot graduate with a grade of "C" in more than one (1) course.

 • Courses earned with grades of "D" may not be used toward a graduate degree or certificate, but will be calculated in the overall grade point average.